This article was originally published in December of 2015 and has been updated for 2018 to include 10 crust varieties.

 There have been a lot of innovations in the pizza industry since the turn of the millennium, but customization of the crust is arguably the biggest.
 With specialty flavors like cheese stuffed, toasted asiago, garlic butter, honey Sriracha, and garlic parmesan, pizza restaurateurs have expanded their options far beyond traditional pizza dough.
 With a custom crust, operators can kick up the flavor and distinguish their brand with flavorful recipes that are unique to their pizzerias.

 Ready to start experimenting with some different crust varieties?
 We can help!
 At Alive & Kickin’, we’ve been making custom pizza doughs for more than 25 years, with crust varieties ranging from one end of the spectrum to the other.
 We can provide your restaurant or brand with the perfect dough that’ll leave your customers wanting more.
-To learn more about custom crusts, read our free tip sheet below!
+Learn more about crust varieties we offer in our comparison guide below!